-In addition to Co-op programs, some post-secondary institutions offer Work-Integrated Learning opportunities that are eligible.
-Work-integrated learning is a model and process of curricular experiential education which formally and intentionally integrates a student's academic studies within a workplace or practice setting.
+In addition to Co-op programs, some post-secondary institutions offer Work-Integrated Learning (WIL), which is a model and process of curricular experiential education which formally and intentionally integrates a student's academic studies within a workplace or practice setting.
 WIL experiences include an engaged partnership of at least: an academic institution, a host organization, and a student.
 WIL can occur at the course or program level and includes the development of learning outcomes related to employability, personal agency, and life-long learning.

 Applicants must work with a post-secondary Co-op or Work-Integrated Learning Program to recruit students for their job placements.
-For more information on Co-op and Work-Integrated Learning Programs in BC, visit http://co-op.bc.ca/
+For more information on Co-op and Work-Integrated Learning Programs at publicly funded post-secondary institutions in BC, visit http://co-op.bc.ca/